Scientific Programming 2

 What to do

-Your entry to the course is the Modules page.
-Here we have linked all modules (levels) that you have to complete.
+Your entry to the course is the sidebar, where you can leaf through all modules (levels) that you have to complete.

 Passing the course